Every day at school, a feverish nightmare was likely to occur. Back then, I was unaware of my learning disability and knew nothing of dyslexia.

 Tastes fun

 I associate peanut butter with my childhood.
-As an adult, I very rarely eat it, however, when I find myself surly or sullen, I will scoop a spoonful right out of the jar into my mouth.
+As an adult, I very rarely eat it.
+However, when I find myself surly or sullen, I will scoop a spoonful right out of the jar into my mouth.
 To me, I no longer savour the thick buttery flavour but, within a half-hour, my mood is lighter.
-I barely notice the transformation, unlike scent it is not instantaneous.
+I barely notice the transformation; unlike scent, it is not instantaneous.
 It is more like taking an aspirin for a headache.
 After a few minutes, I notice that I feel better.
-It is as if my mind associates the taste of peanut butter with a calmer, less worrisome time and reverts back to then.
+It is as if my mind associates the taste of peanut butter with a calmer, less worrisome time and reverts to them.

 Taste Nostalgia